-The information in this "Summary" section is qualified by the more detailed information set forth in this pricing supplement, the prospectus supplement and the prospectus, each filed with the SEC.
+The information in this "Summary" section is qualified by the more detailed information set forth in this pricing supplement and the accompanying prospectus supplement and prospectus, each filed with the SEC.
 See "About This Pricing Supplement" in this pricing supplement.